ax330d/hrdev/README.md

 ### What is this

-This is a simple IDA Pro Python plugin to make Hex-Rays Decompiler output bit more attractive.
+This is an IDA Pro Python plugin to make Hex-Rays Decompiler output bit more attractive.
 HRDEV plugin retrieves standard decompiler output, parses it with Python Clang bindings, does some magic, and puts back.

+### Requirements & installation

+The only requirement is Clang Python binding.
+See https://pypi.python.org/pypi/clang.
+Clang binding is required to parse decompiler output and produce plugin output.

+First install Clang Python binding if you dont have it, then just paste plugin into "plugins/" IDA folder and plugin will be available on startup.

 ### How it works